-What is it are what are your treatment options?
+What is it and what are your treatment options?

 Non-invasive measures such as physical therapy, exercise, physiatry, pain management, anti-inflammatory drugs, injections, and medicine to reduce pain are used.
 Early use of non-surgical spine care can speed up the healing process.